yeti-switch/doc/src/en/web-interface/yeti-ui-equipment/yeti-ui-equipment-gateways.rst

     Port
         Port of remote gateway to send SIP signaling.
         Leave it empty to enable DNS SRV resolving of name in **Host**.
+    Use registered aor
+        Used for gateway with dynamic IP address (for termination only).
+YETI sends call to R-URI received from remote UA during registration procedure.
+For incoming REGISTER request authentification YETI uses credentials specified in :ref:`Incoming auth username <incomming_auth_params>` and :ref:`Incoming auth password <incomming_auth_params>` fields.
     Resolve ruri
-        Indicates necessity to rewrite RURI domain part with resolved IP
+        Indicates necessity to rewrite R-URI domain part with resolved IP

         for example: `domain.com` has IP 1.1.1.1 and you set **Host** to `domain.com`: